 If the parties do not reach a mutually acceptable outcome or if the Respondent either does not take responsibility for the alleged conduct or objects to such proposed sanction, the dean or their designee may determine whether there is sufficient evidence to find that the Respondent engaged in Misconduct.
-If the dean or their designee finds sufficient evidence that the Respondent engaged in Article IV, Section H(7), on the Respondent.
+If the dean or their designee finds sufficient evidence that the Respondent engaged in Misconduct, the dean or his/her designee may impose a minor sanction, as defined in Article IV, Section H(7), on the Respondent.
 For purposes of this policy, a minor sanction is a sanction that does not involve suspension or termination of employment and does not reduce the then current compensation of the Respondent.
 If the dean or their designee imposes a minor sanction, they shall notify the Respondent, in writing, of their conclusion, the rationale for such conclusion, and the specific minor sanction(s) imposed.
 The matter will then be closed and the Respondent shall have no further opportunity for hearing or appeal.
-The dean may not impose a major sanction, as defined in Article IV, Section H(7), on the Respondent.
+The dean may not impose a major sanction, as defined in Article IV, Section H(7), on the Respondent during the informal resolution process without the consent of the Respondent.